WDOTS/gh-pages-example/README.md

 4. If anything has changed, Travis commits the changes and pushes them up to GitHub using a secure token that is saved on Travis' server

-#### Create a gh-pages branch

-If you haven't done so already, create a `gh-pages` branch on your GitHub repo.
-Make sure this branch is empty.

 #### The deploy script

 The deploy script can be found in [`scripts/deploy.sh`](scripts/deploy.sh)